Coroner’s Inquests – A Guide for Learners

 - Media reports can be frustrating and stressful.
 You may wish to try to avoid them.
 You may feel you are being unfairly blamed.
 If this occurs please seek support from your friends, from the Trust/provider and from HEE.

-Verdicts of “unlawfully killed” or “suicide” must be proven “beyond all reasonable doubt”.
-All other verdicts are dealt with to the civil standard of proof, “the balance of probabilities” (i.e. 51%).
-Verdicts include:
+For conclusions of “unlawfully killed” or “suicide” the Coroner must be sure such an event happened.
+All other conclusions are dealt with to the civil standard of proof, “the balance of probabilities”.

 - Died from natural causes